microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Authenticate and call Fraud Protection.md

 }
 ```

-> The update account event is the only exception, also requiring a ```customerLocalDate``` top level property.
+> The update account event is the only exception, also requiring a ```customerLocalDate``` top-level property.

 The event data model varies from one event type to the next, though.

-For example, see the following request and response when sending a refund event to Fraud Protection.
+For example, see the following request and response when sending a refund event to Dynamics 365 Fraud Protection.

 ### Request